 We had a lot of participation for Challenge #6.
 I appreciate everyone’s efforts in trying to get this accomplished.
 One thing to note is that we saw a bunch of entries that had the balance off by just a little bit.
 I’ll show you as I go through my entry for this challenge why that dollar amount was off.

-Note that my solution on how you can format data in Power BI involved multiple steps, and that there were many entries that condensed those steps.
+Note that my solution on how you can format data in Power BI involved multiple steps and that there were many entries that condensed those steps.
 I will take these shortcuts into account for future endeavors that I have with this type of data.
-So not only did participants helped solve the Problem of the Week; they also helped me out in the long run as well when it comes to developing reports.
+So not only did participants help solve the Problem of the Week, but they also helped me out in the long run as well when it comes to developing reports.

 I’ll open up power query and go through step-by-step on how I came up with my solution.
 Here’s what the finalized product looks like.

 But if I click on the source, you’ll see that this is what originally showed up when we connected to the file location where we stored the CSV file.

 Check out the steps on the right hand side.
 You can see the small “i” which is short for information.
 This indicates that there are comments made in the advanced editor.

 Let’s open up the advanced editor real quick here.
 You can see that the texts that are in green are comments that help me remind myself what I was thinking of at that time.

 It leaves a trail of what I’ve done in the past so if somebody new comes in to look at the file, they can at least have an idea of the path I went down.

 We can see the comments on the side here.
 The first comment on Changed Type1 is basically about the changing of types for the different columns.
 As you can see, the comment I made is “Make sure that the current column is set up as decimal, or this is where things will start to go bad!”